TianranWu/myLeetcodeTravel/Interview-preparation.md

 ### Transfer Learning in Knowledge-based Video Question Answering (VideoQA)

-**Situation:** VideoQA, challending work.
+**Situation:** VideoQA, challenging work.
 Few existing datasets.
 Knowledge base.
-Seperated thing. can be reused without retraining.
+Separated thing. can be reused without retraining.

-**Task:** study how the knowledge learned by the model generalised for different domains.
+**Task:** Study how the knowledge learned by the model is generalized for different domains.

 **Action:**